 Do you have dry hair in the cooler months or does your natural hair feel limp and breaking often?
-If so, you may want to add hair steaming to your natural hair care regimen.
+If so, you may want to add steam in your natural hair care regimen.

 What is Hair Steaming?